Chelmsford: Media

-Visual Art
+Visual art

 In May 2022, Chelmsford hosted its first street art festival, Concrete Canvas.
 The festival saw around 30 murals created in the cities Business Improvement District (BID).
 The artworks were created by a mix of local and internationally renowned street artists.
 They range from large pieces, installed on the walls of local businesses to smaller pieces on bollards and Openreach cabinets.
 The festival was supported by Chelmsford Council and Chelmsford For You.

+Concrete Canvas continued in May 2023, an additional 43 artworks were added to the street art trail including work by local artists and international names such as DFace and Shephard Fairey.

 Religion

 Chelmsford Cathedral is the second smallest cathedral in England after Derby Cathedral.
 It was built in the 15th and early 16th centuries, when it was the parish church of the prosperous medieval town.
 The Diocese of Chelmsford was established in 1914 from part of the Diocese of St Albans.
 It covers all of Essex and much of East London.

 Chelmsford is situated in the Roman Catholic Diocese of Brentwood and the two dioceses are now uniquely (at least within England) conterminous.
 With the coming of the Reformation the Catholic community of Chelmsford was subjected to the anti-Catholic laws and Chelmsford was the site of the death of a Catholic martyr, Saint John Payne.
 In the 19th century, native Catholics resurfaced and immigrants helped to build up the Catholic community.
 There are now three Catholic churches within Chelmsford along with a Norbertine canonry situated on New London Road; St. Philip's Priory and one of the largest Catholic private boarding schools in the country, New Hall School.

 Other denominations are represented, the Baptists, Jehovah's Witnesses, Seventh-day Adventist Church, The Church of Jesus Christ of Latter-day Saints, Presbyterians, the Quakers, and the United Reformed Church all have places of worship within the city.
 The Jehovah's Witnesses' Bethel, or UK supervisory office, is based in Chelmsford.

 For the local Muslim community, the majority of whom are Bengali and Pakistani, the Main Jamia Masjid mosque is located on Moulsham Street at the junction with Parkway.